tony-sh/Keep-Node-Docs-Ukraine/docs/basics/intro.md

 Random Beacon is the other part of the network: a decentralized random selection tool for selecting signers from a pool in a cryptographically secure and decentralized way.
 This beacon takes the form of a BLS Threshold Relay and cannot be gamed or manipulated.
 It is a trusted source of randomness for the process of trustless group election.
 No one knows who the signers will be – including the signers themselves – until the moment they are selected by the Random Beacon.
 This ensures that signers are not able to collude to steal funds or attack the network, and it’s why the true randomness supplied by the beacon is so important.

 **The Random Beacon and t-ECDSA Keeps are the core technology of the network.
-Random Beacon operator and t-ECDSA client/operator, the signer, are the nodes which we operate.**
+Random Beacon operator and t-ECDSA client/operator, the signer, are the nodes which we operate and where we stake.**